mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - Languages are accidental, and Software design is [essential](Theory\No Silver Bullet).

+### Why do you rotate the programming languages?

+I use different languages on purpose.

+Some Code Smells are language-dependent.

+Imagine what would happen if I write them in, for example, Javascript.

+Everyone would argue and associate Javascript with those languages.

+No language is perfect and that is my point.

 ### I Have a trick in *INSERT LANGUAGE* to improve the code.

 - Most of the articles are language-independent.